iterative/dvc.org/static/docs/command-reference/checkout.md

 saved in the `outs` field.
 The `dvc checkout` command updates the workspace data to match with the <abbr>cached</abbr> files that correspond to those checksums.

-When using Git, the DVC-files can be kept under version control.
-DVC-files in different branches or tags may contain checksums for different data files, saved by DVC in the project's cache.
-The DVC-files in the workspace, or the value of their `outs` fields can change when using `git checkout`.
-The `dvc checkout` command is required in this situation, in order to synchronize the data files (tracked by DVC) with the checked out DVC-files.
+When using Git, the different DVC-files versioned in separate branches or tags may contain checksums for different data files (saved by DVC in the project's cache).
+So when using `git checkout`, the DVC-files in the
+<abbr>workspace</abbr>, or the value of their `outs` fields, can change.
+The
+`dvc checkout` command is required in this situation, in order to synchronize the data files (tracked by DVC) with the checked out DVC-files.

 For convenience a Git hook is available to automate running `dvc checkout` after `git checkout`.
 To install it, use `dvc install`.